simpleanalytics/blog/_posts/2022-04-11-simple-analytics-easy-website-analytics-for-business-owners.md

 ...use analytics as a navigational tool and want to see the bigger picture

-...want a simple dashboard with all the essentials metrics\
+<mark>...want a simple dashboard with all the essentials metrics</mark>

 ...care about the privacy of your website visitors

 ...don't want to sell your data